salim1407/Python-Exercise-Practise/README.md

-# Python-Machine-Learning-Projects
+# Python-Exercise Practise
-The folder contains all the key project I have implemented to learn Machine Learning
+The folder contains all the key exercised that I have implemented to learn Python for Machine Learning